-A second program option, Transitional Kindergarten (TK), is available for those children who will reach the age of five years old between September 2 and December 2.
+A second program option, Transitional Kindergarten (TK), is available for those children who will reach the age of five years old between September 2 and February 2.
 Transitional Kindergarten allows children “the gift of time” – an additional year to grow and learn in an environment that supports differences in growth and maturity rates.
-Late Start Transitional Kindergarten may be offered, on a case by case basis, to children who turn five years old between December 2 and March 1 of a given school year if the District determines that the admittance is in the best interests of the child.
+Students that turn 5 after February 2 must wait until the next school year to enroll.

 For more information on ways to prepare your child for school see the Parent's Guide to Preparing for Kindergarten.
 A letter to parents with information about Transitional Kindergarten is also available to the right.
 Dates and additional information about enrolling your child in AUSD are available to the right.

 We welcome all incoming Kindergarten students to K-Camp a no-fee Kindergarten Summer School Program.
 This is an introductory program designed to help students transition to Kindergarten in AUSD Elementary Schools.
 You will receive information on how to register for K-Camp during your enrollment meeting.